SmartGuyCodes/node-pricing-app/README.md

 Step 6 - Work with the File System

 Many APIs in Node are callback based.
+Check index.js for more details

+Step 7 - Modules and NPM

+A module is just a file that exports its code.